 My brain thinks all sorts of irrational stuff all the time and I bet yours does to.
 I wouldn’t trade my brain in though because otherwise I’d end up like this:

 During times of stress like exam time, irrational thoughts are common.
 Hopefully, as a result of this post you are a little better at understanding the different ways your brain can be silly and some simple strategies to address it.
-If you want to read more, try this.
-It was written for high school students and they talk about ‘tests’ instead of ‘exams’, but the concepts are equally relevant to university studies.

 In Part 5 of the Preparing for Exams series, I explore the topic of embracing failure, by modelling it.
 Yes, I totally fail.